mendoj0905/juju-wedding-website/content/sections/6-FAQ.md

   },
   {
     question: 'Are there any COVID-19 protocols in place?',
-    answer: "Please see the Covid-19/Concerns sub section in the Travel tab."
+    answer: 'Please see the Covid-19/Concerns sub section in the Travel tab.'
   },
   {
     question: 'Is there a shared digital photo album where I can upload photos?',